Why Illinois?

 Is there a qualifying exam?

 There is a set of proficiency exams that you may pass to demonstrate your knowledge of undergraduate-level astronomy.
-The exams are waived for students who can demonstrate prior coursework or elect to take our 400-level courses.
+The exams are waived for students who can demonstrate prior coursework or choose to take our corresponding 400-level courses.
 There is also a written report and oral presentation to a thesis committee for Ph.D. candidacy, called the Preliminary Exam ("prelim").
 We expect all admitted students to pass these milestones, so don’t panic.

-Does Astronomy offer a Masters degree?
+Does Astronomy offer a master's degree?

 We focus our application process on doctoral candidates.
-Students may obtain a masters degree en route to the PhD, but only in exceptional circumstances do we admit students for a terminal master's.
+Students may obtain a master's degree en route to the PhD, but only in exceptional circumstances do we admit students for a terminal master's.
 Applicants should seek approval from the department before selecting the MS degree on the application.

 Can I do research before starting grad school?

 Yes!
-Students from underrepresented minorities can apply to join the Summer Predoctoral Institute (deadline April 24).
+Students from underrepresented minorities can apply to join the Summer Predoctoral Institute (deadline April 2025).
 It is a great opportunity to get acclimated to campus and the department and make connections with your cohort.
 Please let us know if you apply to the SPI, and the department will support your application.
 Please do get in touch with our faculty about other research opportunities for pre-doctoral students!

 Are there Scholarships and Financial Aid available?